-Everyone has their own system of storing their paper quilling strips, extra pieces, tools, etc. I’ve had questions about what are some of the best ways to store these things, so I’ll share what I do.
-My system may not be best for everyone as it depends on personal preference, how much quilling paper you have, etc. But it is one way and it is the way that works best for me!
+Everyone has their own system of storage for paper quilling strips, extra pieces, tools, etc. I’ve had questions about what are some of the best ways to store these things, so I’ll share what I do.
+My system of storing may not be best for everyone as it depends on personal preference, how much quilling paper you have, etc. But it is one way and it is the way that works best for me!

 First of all, I have a LOT of quilling strips.
 I have an open pack of probably every color that is available from Lake City Crafts.
 That’s a lot of paper!!
 So what do I do with it all?
 I store all of the strips still IN the original packs in these two sets of file drawers:

 I started with only one set of drawers, but I soon got another one and I have just the right amount of space.
 I organize the drawers by color and/or type of paper.
 Here are nine of the ten drawers with labels for what is in them.
 In the tenth drawer I have a few mixed color packs of papers.
 Mixed color packs are great when you don’t need a lot of each color and you are short on storage space.
 But as you can see I prefer single color packs.